All about alternative grains

 • 1 part oat flour

 Use this blend in recipes as normal, to replace either wheat flour or store bought gluten free flour.
-My favorite way to make oat flour is to mill oat groats through my grain mill, but blending rolled oats in a great option too.
+My favorite way to make oat flour is to mill oat groats through my grain mill, but blending rolled oats is a great option too.

 Need a grain mill?